-- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above:

-The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.
+- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above: The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.

-PHYSICIAN'S STATEM ENT
+PHYSICIAN'S STATE MENT

-(student's name) is takir ng
+(student's name) is taking (medicati ion/dosage/route)

-(student's name) (medication dosage/route)

-For(diagnosis) Please administer at(t for (# of days)
+For(diagnosis) Please administer at (time) for (# of days)

 Additional Information

-Physician Name Physician Signatu re
+Physician Name Physician Signa ature

 Address Phone

 Date

+PARENT OR GUARDIAN AUTHORIZATION

-ARENT OR GUARDIAN AUTHOR the school nurse administer the rith the taking of his/her medicat ORIZATION above listed medic cation and/or the principal o
+I hereby give my permission to have the school nurse administer the above listed medication and/or the principal or his/her designee assist the student with the taking of his/her medication.

-Parent/Guardian Name Parent/Guardian Signature